 I don’t want to write down every single thing I spend money.

 Because there is a ton of crap on the list!!!

 Again, no judgment!!

 It’s true.
-Once you start this habit – and even if you only keep it up for 30 days – you will start to notice a pattern.
+Once you start this habit of keeping a financial diary – and even if you only keep it up for thirty days – you will start to notice a pattern.

 There is a lot of junk on the list!!